-For VR fans, Oculus Quest and Steam are a match made in heaven.
-Oculus Quest delivers a cutting-edge, immersive VR experience.
-And Steam is a massive gaming platform that currently offers over 6,300 VR games
+For VR fans, Meta (Oculus) Quest and Steam are a match made in heaven.
+Meta Quest delivers a cutting-edge, immersive VR experience, and Steam is a massive gaming platform that currently offers over 6,300 VR games

 .
 But if you’re not quite sure how to use this operating system and platform together, here’s everything you need to know.

-Make Sure Your Computer Meets Oculus Quest’s Minimum Requirements
+Make Sure Your Computer Meets Meta Quest’s Minimum Requirements

 A precursor to gameplay is ensuring your computer has enough firepower to handle the demand.
 “You will need an Intel i5-4590 or AMD Ryzen 5 1500X or greater, 8GB RAM, Windows 10 or higher, and a compatible graphics cards — generally, a Nvidia GeForce GTX 1070, GTX 1080, or a GTX 1650 Super or Better,” explains technology journalist Dave Johnson

 .
 “On the AMD side, you need to have an AMD 400 Series graphics card or better.”